vibbits/training-material/topics/git-introduction/tutorials/8_github_rstudio/tutorial.md

 # 1. Introduction

-Rstudio is a popular platform for downstream data-analysis, statistics, machine learning and more with R. If you're unfamiliar with R and Rstudio, the materials on this website will surely get you started and are accesible via [this link](https://material.bits.vib.be/topics/R/).
+Rstudio is a popular platform for downstream data-analysis, statistics, machine learning and more scientific related analysis using the R language.
+If you're unfamiliar with R and Rstudio, some materials on this website that will get you started are accesible via [this link](https://material.bits.vib.be/topics/R/).
 Uptil now we have focused on the core principles of Git & GitHub, which gives us enough knowledge to start integrating in other platforms.

+There are three plausible scenarios:
+1. You have an Rstudio project that you now want to start version controlling
+2. You have a version controlled project on your computer which you want to integrate in Rstudio
+3. You have a version controlled project on GitHub which you want to integrate in Rstudio locally

+Creating a version controlled project in Rstudio from each of these scenarios is discussed in [section 2](#2.-Starting-a-project).
+Exploiting Git's features in Rstudio is further exploited in [section 3](#3.-Exploring-Git's-integration-in-Rstudio).

  To this extent we will exploit the repository that we created in this tutorial.
-A sample repository is also downloadable [here](../../../../assets/files/git-introduction/sample-repo).
+A sample repository is also downloadable [here](https://github.com/vibbits/introduction-github).
+Download the repository as a ZIP-file and extract it.

 # 2. Starting a project
 Let's start by making a new project (File > New project...).
 The following screen pops up: